Advertiser Disclosure

 The first step in your search for a PayPal Working Capital loan alternative is to ask yourself: Why did I apply for a PayPal Working Capital loan in the first place?
 What aspects of the loan drew me to PayPal Working Capital?

 If you chose PayPal Working Capital because it was convenient, look for a loan with an easy application process and quick funding time, such as OnDeck.
 Did you appreciate the low borrower requirements and the lack of a credit check?
-Check out The Best Small Business Loans With No Credit Check instead.
+You might want to look into the best small business loans with no credit check instead.

 By identifying what you liked about PayPal’s Working Capital loan product, you can try to find a lender that offers similar, if not better, financing options.